JWH709/three.js-work/src/assets/notes.md

 ## July 2:

 - It's not that bad
-- Gonna set up my earth to rotate like the real earth today, then take another crack at the skybox
+- Gonna set up my earth to rotate like the real earth today, then take another crack at the skybox.
+- I cannot for the life of me figure out the skybox stuff.
+Most guides are super outdated, and chatGPT is redundant and unhelpful